zamazan4ik/awesome-pgo/article/content.md

   - Good question.
 No - they are independent optimizations.
 However, usually people enables LTO at first (because it’s easier to do) and then start thinking about PGO, not vice versa.
 But e.g. MSVC compiler does not allow you to enable PGO without LTO (I do not know why - maybe some internal implementation difficulties - how knows)
   - Could I put information from PGO profile directly into the sources?
   - Well, sort of.
 Like usually you able to write inline attribute here and there based on PGO profiles.
 But it can be hard to maintain with a little or no benefits
-* Piece of advice for the developers:
-  - If you are a language/compiler designer - please consider integrating PGO into your language/compiler
-  - If you are a project developer - please consider providing better PGO integration into your project if you care about the performance
-  - If you are a maintainer - please consider enabling PGO in your packages
-  - If you have experience with PGO in production - please share your numbers/pains/experience with us!
-* Similar projects:
-  - Application-Specific Operating Systems (ASOS)
-  - Machine-learning based compilers like Clang with Tensorflow inlining module
-* PGO experts (from my experience):
-  - Add Niels Bohr quote about experts and mistakes
-  - Kobzol from Rust team
-  - People from LLVM BOLT dev team
 * Why am I doing all this stuff with PGO
   - Better performance overall -> easier to resolve NFR for the systems
   - Popularization using runtime information during the compilation for better optimizations